 A tension-type headache is usually mild to moderate pain that feels like a band tightening around the head.

-Pain in other parts of the head and neck may trigger these headaches.
+Pain in the jaw or neck may trigger these headaches.

 Headaches may occur several or many days each month.

 Doctors base the diagnosis on symptoms and results of a physical examination and sometimes do imaging tests to rule out other disorders.

 Pain relievers may help, as may relaxation and stress management.

 Many people occasionally have tension-type headaches.